GEOS-EUDR-RepoHub/gee_forest_agreement_layer/README.md

 ## Overview
 This repository hosts two Google Earth Engine (GEE) scripts designed to generate the forest agreement layer.
-One script generates the layer for a predefined region, while the other builds it directly from geodata inputs such as plot boundaries uploaded by a user.
+One script generates the layer for a predefined region of interest (ROI), while the other builds it directly from geodata inputs such as plot boundaries uploaded by a user.

 **The repository includes:**
 - **src/** – the main GEE scripts written in JavaScript